 The CCHA must establish subsidy standards that determine the number of bedrooms needed for families of different sizes and compositions.
 This part presents the policies that will be used to determine the family unit size (also known as the voucher size) a particular family should receive, and the policies that govern making exceptions to those standards.
-The CCHA also must establish policies related to the issuance of the voucher, to the voucher term, and to any extensions or suspensions of that term.
+The CCHA must also establish policies related to the issuance of the voucher, to the voucher term, and to any extensions of the voucher term.